Apologise for spreading lies on unauthorised colonies or face legal action: Manoj Tiwari to Kejriwal

 "Kejriwal should apologise to people for spreading lies.
 We will take legal action against him if he does not apologise to them in the next 24 hours," he said at a press conference.
 Union Housing and Urban Affairs Minister Hardeep Singh Puri on Friday handed over conveyance deeds and registry papers of houses to 20 residents of unauthorised colonies, a move that comes ahead of the Delhi assembly elections.

 The Centre has launched the Pradhan Mantri Unauthorised Colonies Awas Yojna (PMUDAY) to grant ownership rights to people living in unauthorised colonies.
-Delhi Chief Minister Kejriwal on Friday questioned the authenticity of property documents being given by Puri, saying how can the registries be made without regularising unauthorised colonies.
+Delhi Chief Minister Kejriwal had questioned the authenticity of property documents being given by Puri, saying how can the registries be made without regularising unauthorised colonies.

+"Actually, Kejriwal never wanted to regularise unauthorised colonies so they delayed its process.
+Now that the Modi government is giving ownership and registries are being issued, Kejriwal and his deputy and other AAP leaders are spreading lies and misleading people," Tiwari charged.
+Delhi BJP's Yuva Morcha activists also installed banners at flyovers at 25 places across the city, asking Kejriwal to "campaign" and seek vote for the BJP.

+"Kejriwal had promised that he will seek vote for the BJP in elections even if one registry is done in unauthorised colonies in Delhi," said Delhi BJP Yuva Morcha president Sunil Yadav.
+The BJP leaders including Tiwari and West Delhi MP Parvesh Verma claimed that power bills were issued to residents in many parts including those in unauthorised colonies consuming less than 200 units despite Kejriwal government's scheme.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)